-Here’s what the early reviewers of Undress For Success have to say:
+Here’s what the reviewers of Undress For Success had to say:

 - This book helps professionals get over the main barrier to a more flexible workstyle: fear.
 With detailed, step-by-step information on how to start working from home, Undress For Success helps professionals take charge of their at-home careers. – Sara Sutton Fell, CEO and Founder of FlexJobs.com